 Every PID has a password associated with it.
 Your password ensures that no one other than you accesses the network using your PID.
 Because your PID identifies you when you use the network, you should take care not to allow anyone else to know your password.

 To increase the security of your account, change your PID password often.
-For instructions, see Changing Your PID Password.
+For instructions, see Change PID Password.

 PID passwords must meet certain security criteria.